Disney World: Should I go after it reopens in July?

 (CNN) — For months now, fans of Walt Disney World Resort in Florida have been anxiously awaiting news of when their beloved resort would reopen.

 The wait for a date is over: Disney has proposed a phased reopening starting on July 11 with Magic Kingdom and Animal Kingdom.
 EPCOT and Hollywood Studios would follow along on July 15.
-The proposal has been endorsed by Orange County Mayor Jerry Demings.
-It next goes to Florida Gov. Ron DeSantis.
+Orange County Mayor Jerry Demings and the state of Florida have approved the proposal.

 Now for the big question on everyone's mind: Should I go?